amar-preet/bedrock-api-project/README.md

 This project provides an example of how to call Bedrock FM's 3rd party APIs from AWS.
 Bedrock FM is a powerful tool for leveraging the capabilities of generative AI models.

+*IMPORTANT - make sure to request model access on AWS Bedrock before calling the API.*

 ![alt text](bedrock.jpg)

 ## Getting Started